Tristan-Grey/Tristan-Grey/README.md

-## Hello!
-My name is Tristan, I am currently living in Florida and studying at Lake Sumter State College.
+## Howdy.
+My name is Tristan,
+I am currently living in Florida and studying at Lake Sumter State College.
 I plan to transfer to UCF where I can complete my Computer Science Degree.
 Ideally, Id like to get into the field of cybersecurity, with red team being my end goal.
 Im also new to github, so expect a few sloppy write ups.

 <!--